Urban Studies and Planning

 Program Scope

 The Department of Urban Studies and Planning offers two programs: The Bachelor of Arts in Urban Studies and Planning and a Minor in Urban Studies and Planning.
 The B.A. is designed to prepare students for a wide range of urban planning and policy careers.
 The minor is designed to complement a wide range of SF State majors by offering students an opportunity to develop competence in urban planning and policy.
-The major and the minor are founded upon the conviction that urban universities have unique opportunities as well as responsibilities to help shape the future of city life.
+The major and the minor are founded upon the conviction that urban universities have unique opportunities and responsibilities to help shape the future of city life.

 Career Outlook

-A copy of the Department of Urban Studies and Planning Advising Handbook and further information about the major and minor can be found on the department’s website at https://pace.sfsu.edu/usp
+Further information about the major and minor can be found on the department’s website at https://pace.sfsu.edu/usp

 Professor